 Luckily, a foodie and my American hero for the day, Duncan Hines came to the rescue!
 These cakes are made with his boxed mix in mini muffin liners.
 They were frosted with Betty Crocker whipped cream cheese frosting and topped with a blueberry.

 By the way, did you know Betty Crocker was not a real person?
 The name Betty was selected because it was viewed as a cheery, all-American name.
 It was paired with the last name Crocker, who was the company director.

 I could never have called it an All American dessert buffet without apple pie.
 To make mini apple pies, I used the Pillsbury Ready crust and cut out circles to line my mini muffin pan and a star cutter for the tops of the pies.

-The filling recipe (for two dozen minis) was a simple mix of 3-4 apples of mixed variety, 1 tsp of cinnamon, ¼ tsp nutmeg, ¼tsp salt, ⅛c sugar, ⅛c brown sugar, and 1 Tbs lemon juice.
+The filling recipe (for two dozen minis) was a simple mix of 3-4 apples of mixed variety, 1 teaspoon of cinnamon, ¼ teaspoon nutmeg, ¼teaspoon salt, ⅛c sugar, ⅛c brown sugar, and 1 Tbs lemon juice.

 Let it macerate for about an hour and then saute it with 2 tbs butter until the apples are halfway cooked.
 I did this because the pies were so small I was afraid the crust would burn before the apples finished cooking.
 You can also use my stovetop cooked apples recipe as an alternative.

 Pies were prepared a day in advance and the whole muffin pan wrapped and stored in the freezer.
 They went straight from freezer to oven in the morning.
 No soggy crust, no under/overbaked apples.